 Eligibility: Academic Senate faculty with primary appointments in the UCI School of Humanities are eligible to apply for faculty grants through the Humanities Center.
 Faculty conference travel grants are awarded from funds allocated to the School of Humanities from the Academic Senate’s Committee on Research, Computing and Libraries (CORCL).

-For instructions and to apply, visit: https://ucihumanities.infoready4.com/#
+For instructions and and recent guidelines to apply, visit: https://ucihumanities.infoready4.com/#

 The following guidelines are for reference only.